Azure/azure-powershell/documentation/development-docs/using-config-framework.md

 configManager.RegisterConfig(new DisplayBreakingChangeWarningsConfig());
 ```

+Up until now, you are able to test this new config with `Get-AzConfig`, `Update-AzConfig` and `Clear-AzConfig`.
+For more, run `Get-Help Get-AzConfig`.

 ### Step 3: Regenerate Help Documents

-As mentioned in Step 1, the key
+As mentioned in Step 1, each config maps to a parameter of `Get-AzConfig`, `Update-AzConfig`, and `Clear-AzConfig`, so it is important to regenerate help documents after introducing new configs.
+Here are [the instructions](https://github.com/Azure/azure-powershell/blob/main/documentation/development-docs/help-generation.md#updating-help-after-making-cmdlet-changes).

 ## Guide: How to Get the Value of a Config